 Fat and Cholesterol

-Myth: Meat is rich in fat and cholesterol and causes increased blood cholesterol levels and coronary heart disease.11
+Myth: Meat is rich in fat and cholesterol and causes increased blood cholesterol levels and coronary heart disease.

 Fact: Lean red meat, trimmed of excess fat, does not increase cardiovascular risk factors.
-It contains protein that’s easy for your body to use, as well as vitamins and minerals your body needs.12
+It contains protein that’s easy for your body to use, as well as vitamins and minerals your body needs.

 Nutrition

-Fact: Fake meat is also missing key beneficial fatty acids, vitamins and minerals found in animal protein such as vitamin B12.
+Fact: Fake meat also lacks key beneficial fatty acids, vitamins, and minerals found in animal protein, such as vitamin B12.
 Additionally, heme-iron is the most bioavailable form of iron, and it can only be found in real animal protein.
+Sufficient iron is critical for good health.

 Overall Health